-The service fee is charged daily based on the net asset value of the Fund at the end of the previous trading day.
-The service fee is 0.02% on the entire fund assets.
+The service fee is charged to the fund daily based on the net asset value of the fund at the end of the preceding trading day.
+The service fee amounts to 0.02% per year of the net asset value.